azhang4216/RedditAPI/README.md

 * Twitter access token
 * Twitter secret access token

-If you don't have them, please email me at zi.lan.zhang.23@dartmouth.edu and I will email them over ASAP.
+Please get your own API keys and credentials for this code.
+This is required for the code to run.
+If you are an employer and would like to see how the code works, please email me at zi.lan.zhang.23@dartmouth.edu and I will email my credentials over ASAP.

 ## Implementation Explained